dilettant/thepublicoffice/wiki/postit-session-draft.md

 			* Means of communication
 		3. Define the workspace
 			* What is the minimum requirements
+				* Working machines/tools
 					* What would happen with more tools?
+				* Design of the physical space and the web presence
+			* How is it different from cafés, libraries, home etc?
 			* Physical, cultural and communication aspects
 			* How can we cultivate and develop the mobile work style?
+		4. Statistics
+			* Questions
+				* Do you consider that you work in a mobile/portable way?
+				* Are you without a workplace?
+			* Statistics as a sub project (could be pitched to people we meet)
-		4. How does it situate itself in the topography of contemporary labour market?
+		5. How does it situate itself in the topography of contemporary labour market?

 #### Sustainable development